stealify/stealify/README.md

 which is a Modular Event Stream Task Driven Component System where a Component gets defined out of Modules and Functions that get combined with a Scheduler into a Task that gets executed inside a component and a component can pass partial capabilitys and handels via creating additional Tasks a Task is by definition a Stream so it can Interact and also be combined with other Tasks.

+## Modlet Workflow
+The most successfull efficent important, development strategie was the introduction of the "modlet" workflow.
+It's a very simple concept - every module should be developed as its own application.
+In practice, this means that instead of a folder structure where files are grouped by type like:

+project/
+  js/
+    moduleA.js
+    moduleB.js
+  templates/
+    moduleA.handlebars
+    moduleB.handlebars
+  css/
+    moduleA.css
+    moduleB.less
+  test/
+    moduleA_test.js
+    moduleB_test.js
+  docs/
+    moduleA.markdown
+    moduleB.markdown

+A "modlet" groups files by the module they belong to:

+project/
+  moduleA/
+    moduleA.js
+    moduleA.handlebars
+    moduleA.css
+    moduleA_test.js
+    moduleA.markdown
+    moduleA.html
+    moduleA.cpp
+    moduleA.h
+    moduleA.build.js
+    test.html
+ moduleB/
+    moduleB.js
+    moduleB.handlebars
+    moduleB.css
+    moduleB_test.js
+    moduleB.markdown
+    moduleB.html
+    moduleB.cpp
+    moduleB.h
+    moduleB.build.js
+    test.html

+Each module has a folder with all of its supporting files, tests, and documentation.
+Additionally, we add:

+A demo page (moduleA.html) that shows off the modules functionality if the module has a visual representation.
+A test page (test.html) that runs just the module's tests.
+Benefits
+In my experience, this workflow / folder structure provides the following benefits:

+- enforces good API design and separation of concerns.
+By writing a demo page, you might discover that it's difficult to setup your module without a lot of bootstrapping.
+This might be an indication that something is wrong.
+- Developers are more likely to update tests and documentation if they are sitting right next to the module they are editing.
+The test is not hidden away in some tests folder that is more easily ignored.
+- It is easy to identify missing tests or documentation.
+If the test or documentation file is missing altogether, it's very easy to identify when they are in the same folder.
+- You can develop the application without having to load the entire application and all of its tests on every change.

 ## Example How to Compose C++
 Look into our linux modules in general you will write a buildScript with gulp or rollup or maybe even from scratch if it is a smaller project then you will include the module via gulp rollup or a Makefile anything existing that you got that you will configure to build shared with debug symbols